rsa17826/vex-plus-plus/readme.md

     - canAttachToThings
     - canAttachToPaths
     - ### settings:
+      - **groupId**: if not 0 when one is triggered all other falling spikes with the same groupId will also start falling
       - **canAttachToThings**: allows the block to attach to other things that are not paths, for paths change **canAttachToPaths**
       - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property